syncfusion-content/xamarin-docs/Xamarin/SfEffectsView/Effects.md

 ## Highlight

-[`SfEffects.Highlight`] will provide the highlight effect by changing the BackgroundColor.
+[`SfEffects.Highlight`] is a smooth transition on the background color of the [`SfEffectsView`].
+It will generally appear before the ripple effect when given in combination with [`SfEffects.Ripple`] effect.

 {% tabs %}